TonyVitas/ML-ChurnLab/SECURITY.md

 - No hardcoded credentials in source code.
 - No internal Oracle DSN defaults in configuration.
 - No internal network share paths in notebooks.
-- No client-specific schema names in SQL examples.

 ## Local configuration
 Use environment variables (see `.env.example`):